 Falcon or Hawk – Elder

-This is all the information you need to get a good feel for every one of the animal signs in the Celtic animal Zodiac and to follow up on the plant signs and more.
-This is a fascinating astrology calendar, and one worth even more study!
+This is all the information you need to get a good feel for every one of the animal signs in the Celtic animal Zodiac and to follow up on the tree signs and more.
+This is a fascinating calendar, and one worth even more study!